11 Hero Shooter Games Like Valorant

 In the years since, Paladins has come into its own.
 It now has more characters and game modes than Overwatch, and the addition of new cards with cool game-changing effects has finally made its deck-building meta game fun.

-Paladins may never stop being compared to Overwatch (to be fair, their developers probably love the free marketing), but it’s still a great addition to the hero shooter category that’s worth your time.
+Paladins may never stop being compared to Overwatch (to be fair, their developers probably love the free marketing), but it’s still a great addition to the hero shooter category that’s worth your time and fans of games like Valorant are sure to have a lot of fun with it.

 Apex Legends distinguishes itself from your PUBGs and Free Fires by letting you choose a skilled battlefield operator, or “legend”, to play as.
 Each legend has a passive, tactical, and ultimate ability; these skills define their role in a squad and make them feel unique.